josesison1/JoseStoreSln/README.md

   ## Lab 1B Questions
 1. What is Entity Framework?
+    Entity Framework is an object relational mapper (ORM) which is a tool that simplifies mapping between objects in your software to the tables and columns of the database.

 2. What is a Connection String?
+    Connection string used by Entity Framework contain information used to connect to the underlying ADO.NET data provider that supports the Entity Framework.

 3. What is a Database Context?
+    The Database context relates to Entity Framework by deriving from the class and simply incorporate Entity Framework based data access into the application.

 4. What is a Model Repository?
+    It is a relational database that stores the metadata for projects and folders.

 5. Migration vs Scaffolding?
+    Scaffolding is a quick way to generate the CRUD operation in a standarized way, creating the necessary logic that lets your application interact with the database.
+Migration is to perform model updates throughout the entire application which lets you modify your database after the model has changed.